Kinematics of the Milky way from the statistical analysis of the Gaia Data Release 3: Abstract

 \section{Abstract}

-By analysing data from the Gaia Space Observatory, we have obtained precise basic characteristics of the collective motion of stars in a part of our galaxy.
-Our research is based on a statistical analysis of the motion of $33~146~122$ selected stars at a distance $\lesssim6$ kpc from the Sun.
-Up to this distance, Gaia provides high statistics of stars with well-measured proper motion and parallax needed to determine the corresponding transverse velocity with sufficient precision.
-We obtained the velocity of the Sun $\left( U_{\odot},V_{\odot},W_{\odot}\right) =(10.5\pm1,22.5\pm3,7.5\pm0.5)$ km/s relative to a set of nearby stars and the rotation velocity of the galaxy at different radii.
-For the radius of the Sun's orbit, we obtained the velocity$\ V_{0}\approx225$ km/s.
-We have shown that the various kinematic characteristics and distributions, which depend on the position in the galaxy, can be very well described in the studied region by a simple Monte-Carlo simulation model based on five parameters in the galactocentric reference frame.
-The optimal values of these parameters were determined by comparison with the data.
+The aim of the analysis of data from the Gaia Space Observatory is to obtain kinematic parameters of the collective motion of stars in a part of our galaxy.
+This research is based on a statistical analysis of the motion of {$55,038,539$} stars selected in different directions from the Sun up to a distance of 3--6 kpc.
+We developed statistical methods for the analysis working with input data represented by the full astrometric solution (five parameters).
+Using the proposed statistical methods, we obtained the local velocity of the Sun $\left( U_{\odot} ,V_{\odot},W_{\odot}\right) =(9.58,16.25,7.33)\pm(0.05,0.04,0.02)_{stat} \pm(0.7,0.9,0.1)_{syst}$ km/s and the rotation velocity of the galaxy at different radii.
+For the Sun's orbit radius, we obtained the velocity of the galaxy rotation$\ V_{c}\approx234\pm4$ km/s.
+Collective rotation slows down in the region under study linearly with distance from the disk plane: $\Delta V/\Delta Z\cong33.5~\mathrm{km\,s}^{-1}\mathrm{kpc}^{-1}$.
+We showed that the different kinematic characteristics and distributions, which depend on the position in the galaxy, can be well described in the studied 3D region by a simple Monte Carlo simulation model, representing an axisymmetric approximation of the galaxy kinematics.
+The optimal values of the six free parameters were tuned by comparison with the data.